 It affected my marriage

 I knew that this wasn't me!
-(Although, I did keep questioning whether I was this nasty woman or not).
-In the beginning, I guess I didn't notice my moods changing as, to be honest, I have so much pain on a daily basis, I just put any symptoms down to my illnesses.
+But then I found myself questioning whether I was this nasty woman or not.
+In the beginning, I didn't notice my moods changing, I was constantly distracted by so much pain on a daily basis, I just put any symptoms down to my illnesses.

 Anything and everything set me off